 Consultation and Discussion Papers

-The District Court Rules sub-committee of the Rules Committee is seeking feedback from interested parties on the proposed draft District Court Rules 2013.
-As part of the consultation process, meetings will be held at various main centres around the country to discuss the proposed draft District Court Rules.
+These Rules were the result of two consultation periods.
+Following an initial consultation on the District Court Rules 2009, the District Court Rules sub-committee of the Rules Committee sought feedback from interested parties on the proposed draft District Court Rules 2013.
+As part of the consultation process, meetings were held at various main centres around the country to discuss the proposed draft District Court Rules.

-The Rules Committee sought feedback on a draft version of an electronic bundle protocol.
-This protocol will provide an optional framework for the creation of an electronic case bundle that can be used by judges and counsel to manage litigation documents during trial.
-The bundle will include those documents in the common bundle as well as pleadings and possibly briefs and key relevant authorities.
-The deadline for submissions has now closed.
+The Rules Committee has developed an electronic bundle protocol.
+This protocol provides an optional framework for the creation of an electronic case bundle that can be used by judges and counsel to manage litigation documents during trial.
+The bundle includes those documents in the common bundle as well as pleadings and possibly briefs and key relevant authorities.
 A copy of the draft protocol can be accessed by clicking here.

 Criminal Procedure Rules

 On 20 February 2012 the Rules Committee issued a paper on the draft Criminal Procedure Rules.
 The deadline for submissions was 7 May 2012.
-The CPR sub-committee has considered the submissions and reported back to the Committee at its 1 October meeting with a final draft.
+The Criminal Procedure Rules sub-committee has considered the submissions and reported back to the Committee at its 1 October meeting with a final draft.
 Please refer to the following consultation paper and draft rules:

 Case Management and Default Judgment/Formal Proof Reforms